Menu

 You will spend numerous weeks placed in a centre where you can developing your teaching and putting your learning into practice.
 By the end of your time at UC you will be ready to begin your career as an Early Childhood teacher.

-There are two qualification pathways for Early Childhood Teaching at UC:
+There are three qualification pathways for Early Childhood Teaching at UC:

 Successful completion of any of these pathways lead to eligibility to apply for Teaching Council of Aotearoa New Zealand registration.
 However, there are differences in the duration, focus and qualification awarded.
-Specifically, the Ako: BTchLn is a three-year undergraduate programme whilst the GradDipTchLn is a one-year programmes for those with a Bachelor degree.
+Specifically, the Ako: BTchLn is a three-year undergraduate programme, while the GradDipTchLn is a one-year programmes for those with a bachelor's degree.
 Below is a quick overview of the differences between the programmes.

 AKO:BTCHLNGRADDIPTCHLN